PE Curriculum Intent Statement

 As a team we pride ourselves on delivering a broad, balanced and challenging curriculum that can be accessed by all our students.
 We provide many opportunities for students to add to their PE curriculum time, with lunchtime and after college clubs.
 Through further participation students can be coached to sporting excellence or supervised in their pursuit of recreational enjoyment.

-We run popular and successful exam based courses at GCSE, Btec and A level, as well as coaching, officiating and leadership courses from Key Stage 4 upwards.
+We run popular and successful exam based courses at GCSE, and L1 & L2 BTEC, as well as coaching, officiating and leadership courses from Key Stage 4 upwards.

-Once a year we hold a Sport Awards Evening to celebrate the efforts and successes of the students.
-This year’s guest speaker was ex-student and England International rugby player Abi Brown.
+Once a year we hold a Sports Awards Evening to celebrate the efforts and successes of the students, to which guest speakers are invited.

 In Key Stage 4 students are given the opportunity to follow successful courses in GCSE PE – AQA and BTec Sport Level 2 – Pearson/Edexcel.
 In their compulsory PE students are given the freedom to select performance ‘pathways’, which allow them to focus their attention on team games, individual activities or aesthetic activities.
 The pathways are then delivered with an emphasis on health and lifelong participation, as well as seeking to develop skill, teamwork, etiquette and leadership.

-At A level students that have achieved well in their GCSE and Btec courses have the chance to study Physical Education A Level (AQA).
-At this stage the academic rigor is matched with practical assessments in the students chosen activities.
-Credit is given to students as a performer, official or leader and the students are encouraged to pursue their chosen activity and role to a high level.
+In Post 16, students who have achieved well in their GCSE and BTEC courses have the chance to study Physical Education A Level (AQA) or Level 3 BTEC Extended Certificate.
+At this stage the academic rigour is matched with practical assessments in the student’s chosen activities.
+Credit is given to students’ practical ability and the students are encouraged to pursue their chosen activity and role to a high level.